-Dr. Angela E. Batista currently serves as Special Advisor to the President for Diversity & Inclusion at Champlain College.
+Dr. Angela E. Batista currently serves as Vice President of Student Affair and Institutional Diversity & Inclusion at Champlain College.
 Prior to her current position, Dr. Batista served as Interim Chief Diversity Officer and Associate Vice Provost for Student Affairs and Dean of Student Life at Oregon State University.
 She also served as Dean of Students at the University of Southern Indiana and has held various positions at the University of Vermont, Lynn University, and Mills College.

 Dr. Batista has also worked as a high school teacher, counselor and administrator, serving as Foreign Language Department Chair and directing a high school English Language Learners’ Program in South Florida.
 She has received several honors, including being named as Teacher of the Year, the Diversity Awareness Thoughtfulness and Courage Award and the creation of the Angela Batista Social Justice Award — awarded to deserving students at the University of Vermont every spring since 1999.
-Dr. Batista was the recipient of the 2013 NASPA Latino/a Knowledge Community Administrator of the Year Award.
+Dr. Batista was the recipient of the 2013 NASPA Latinx/a/o Knowledge Community (LKC) Administrator of the Year Award and the 2018 NASPA Latinx/a/o Knowledge Community Service Award.
 She was also selected by students at the University of Southern Indiana to receive the 2015 Spirit of the Eagle Award in Senior Administration.

-Dr. Batista earned her doctorate in Leadership from Nova Southeastern University and her master’s degree from the University of Vermont.
+Dr. Batista is the lead Co-Editor and a contributor to the book Latinx/a/os in Higher Education: Exploring Identity, Pathways, and Success, published by NASPA in 2018.
+She earned her doctorate in Leadership from Nova Southeastern University and her master’s degree from the University of Vermont.
 Her undergraduate work was completed at Brooklyn College in New York City.

 If you want to connect with me, please email me at email@example.com.